zigotica/automated-desktop-setup/readme.md

 In my case, I run the scripts in this order (better restart Terminal after each of them):

-1. If you are using an ARM64 mac (M1, M1 Pro, M1 Max, ...) you will have to enable Rosetta for Terminal (at least at the time of this writting, end of 2021).
-To do so, select the Terminal app from Finder, right click, Get info, check the Open using Rosetta checkbox.
-Quit the Terminal, everytime it opens again it will be using Rosetta.
+1. If you are using an ARM64 mac (M1, M1 Pro, M1 Max, ...) you will read some articles saying you have to enable Rosetta for Terminal.
+This is no longer true, homebrew has native support for ARM mac chips.
 2. Install [Homebrew](https://brew.sh/)
 3. Install a decent version of Bash.
 4. Install formulae, casks and fonts, using `data/brew-formulae.csv`, `data/brew-casks.csv` and `data/brew-fonts.csv` files.